ErgeibiMed/ccwordcount/README.md

     - w : for number of words in the file
     - m : for number of characters in the file

+ - if no flag is provided then it is equivalent to passing the default option - i.e. no options are provided, which is the equivalent to the -l, -w and -c options.

 # Example
  cargo run -- -c test.txt  // should output : 342190 test.txt
+ cargo run --  test.txt   //  should output : 7145   58164  342190 test.txt

 # Dependencies